larksq/obsidian-llm-summary/README.md

 ### Install Dependency

-Only one dependency here.
-Install by run `pip insatll openai` in your terminal.
+Install by run `pip insatll openai, arxiv, pymupdf` in your terminal.

 ### Run Python Script to Summary